-Although I am not an expert in flying with kids I do have tons of experience when it comes to flying with babies.
-My oldest daughter flew on a total of 23 flights, this includes connections, by the age of 1 years old.
-By the time she was two years old she had been on 4 more flights.
-Her sister was then born and within 3 months had taken her first airplane trip.
-That is a lot of flying with babies so I take that back….
-Maybe I have become an expert in flying with kids.
-I can tell you that flying with a baby is very exciting and needless to say very exhausting.
+I can’t say that I am an expert at flying with a baby BUT I do have a ton of experience when it comes to flying with babies.
+My oldest daughter flew on a total of 23 flights by the age of 1 years old.
+By the time she was two years old, she had been on four more flights.
+Her sister was then born 21 months later and within 3 months had taken her first airplane trip.
+From my experience, I can tell you that flying with a baby is very exciting and needless to say very exhausting.

 1. Be Easy Going